 MEEP – Heidelberg Summer School on Memory and Sleep

-The Central Institute of Mental Health (CIMH) in Mannheim and Marsilius Kolleg Heidelberg are hosting a summer school on memory, sleep, and neural replay from May 31st to June 3rd at the historic Marsilius Kolleg in Heidelberg, Germany.
-This intensive program brings together master and PhD students with an interest in understanding the complex interplay between sleep-dependent memory consolidation, synaptic plasticity, and neural replay mechanisms.
+From May 31 to June 3, 2026, the Central Institute of Mental Health (CIMH) in Mannheim and the Marsilius Kolleg Heidelberg hosted a summer school on memory, sleep, and neural replay at the Marsilius Kolleg in Heidelberg, Germany.
+The intensive program brought together PhD students and postdocs with an interest in understanding the complex interplay between sleep-dependent memory consolidation, synaptic plasticity, and neural replay mechanisms.
+Over four days, participants explored how memories are consolidated and transformed during sleep, from neural replay mechanisms to cognitive map formation, and developed approaches to apply these insights to their own research.

 Keynote Speakers

-Prof Maria Wimber
+Prof. Maria Wimber

 Professor, Centre for Cognitive Neuroimaging, University of Glasgow